HOWARD D. RUSSELL

 Government tort liability defense in state and federal courts, with an emphasis on police defense.

 Background and Experience

-Howard Russell is a Deputy City Attorney who represents the City of Long Beach and city employees in civil actions, such as: civil rights, police liability, employee negligence, and public property liability.
+Howard Russell is a Principal Deputy City Attorney who represents the City of Long Beach and city employees in civil actions, such as: civil rights, police liability, employee negligence, and public property liability.